Where to Eat in Sydney: Food Lover’s Guide

 Learn about the local food culture on a tour

-I love a good food tour when I am travelling, and I have sampled several great ones in Sydney including 3 of TV food journalist Maeve O Meara’s Gourmet Safari tours.
-These tours have been running for 20 years this year, and there are several to choose from depending on your taste.
+I love a good food tour when I am travelling, and I have been on some great ones in Sydney including three tours offered by TV food journalist Maeve O Meara.

-I have taken the Turkish one based in Auburn, a Greek one based in Marrickville and a Thai one in the Thaitown area of the CBD.
+I have taken a Turkish one based in Auburn, a Greek that covers Marrickville and a Thai one in the Thai town area of the CBD.
 All three were fun, informative and super delicious.
-Gourmet Safari – bookings one Gourmet Safari website
+Gourmet Safari – bookings one Gourmet Safari website.

 Taste Cultural Food Tours have eight tours that cover a variety of suburbs and highlight the cuisines that have become popular in Sydney over the years.